equinor/fmu-dataio/_sources/overview.rst.txt

 Overview
 ========

-The ``fmu-dataio`` library works as an engine to transfer data (results) from an FMU run to files with metadata, ready for uploading in SUMO
+``fmu-dataio`` is a library for exporting data out of FMU workflows.
+In addition to making data export on the current (filename-based) standard easier, it also exports rich metadata making it possible to utilize cloud storage (Sumo).
+Further, centralizing export methods like this makes workflows simpler and less prone to break when changes are made.

 The library works both inside RMS and outside RMS.

 Static and object-specific metadata
 -----------------------------------

-Metadata are in general "additional data about the data".
-For instance a pure surface export file (e.g. irap binary) will have information about data itself (like values in the map, and bounding box) but the file have no idea of which FMU run it belongs to, or which field it comes from.
+Metadata are in general "data about the data".
+For instance a pure surface export file (e.g. irap binary) will have information about data itself (like values in the map, and bounding box) but the file have no idea of which FMU run it belongs to, or which field it comes from or what horizon is represents.

 Some metadata contents are *static for the model*, meaning that they will be the same for all runs of a specific model setup.
 Examples are masterdata relations (**field**, **country**, etc).

-Some metadata contents are *static to the FMU case*, meaning that they will be the same for all data belonging to a specific case.
+Some metadata contents are *static to the case*, meaning that they will be the same for all data belonging to a specific case.
 Example: Metadata about the case itself.

 Other metadata are object-specific, i.e. they will vary per item which is exported.
 For